 Civilization IV on easiest mode?
 Combat (except possibly against wild animals) is unlikely as far as I can tell, and it's kind of fun to build an empire against no opposition, at least for a while.

 Waking Mars may provide some of the satisfaction of building, as you're "improving" each room as you go along.
 It's only hard if you want the most complete ending.
-Combat pretty much consists of avoiding hazards."Harry uses the One Ring to defeat Magneto and save the Rebellion!"
+Combat pretty much consists of avoiding hazards.

 - Join Date